 At the start of Desperate Characters, the cathexis of architecture, tasteful furnishings and objets d’art affords Otto and Sophie Bentwood an aura of superiority in their new Brooklyn neighborhood.
 Readers’ attention is drawn to “the old cedar planks of the floor,” the “Victorian secretary” and a “bookcase which held, among other volumes, the complete works of Goethe and two shelves of French poets,” as well as “an earthenware casserole filled with sautéed chicken livers, peeled and sliced tomatoes on an oval willowware platter Sophie had found in a Brooklyn Heights antique shop.”
 We also observe the Bentwoods’ self-consciousness, the way Otto “regard[s]” the dining table, the “deliberation” with which Sophie unfolds a linen napkin.
 A carefully constructed picture of middle-class accumulation, sophistication, and authenticity, this opening scene communicates a studied cosmopolitanism achieved through an interior picturesque suited to a couple who share a name with a furniture style.

-References to the “slum street” behind their house and a fellow newcomer from Manhattan as “[a] brave pioneer” signal the Bentwoods’ awareness that they are outsiders, that this is a frontier environment and that their beautiful interior functions partly as insulation against the material realities outside.
-Sophie is even perspicacious enough at this stage to realize that “[i]t doesn’t take courage.
+References to the “slum street” behind their house and a fellow newcomer from Manhattan as “a brave pioneer” signal the Bentwoods’ awareness that they are outsiders, that this is a frontier environment and that their beautiful interior functions partly as insulation against the material realities outside.
+Sophie is even perspicacious enough at this stage to realize that “it doesn’t take courage.
 It takes cash.”
 As Elizabeth Gumport says: “As fixated as they are on the appearance of their houses, characters in early gentrification novels recognize that there are consequences to their labor.
 The newcomers are not immune to guilt.”
 This is why Sophie feeds the imperturbable cat that arrives as an emissary from the slum street and becomes so central to the narrative.
 When the cat bites Sophie on the hand, drawing blood and thus casting her as a gentrifying Lady Macbeth, it is tempting to view the bite as symbolic of the locals’ revenge on the presumptive and self-isolating gentrifiers, a kind of opening salvo in a frontier skirmish.
 And yet this would be far too simplistic; it would fall into the trap Fox deliberately sets – that of subscribing to the Bentwoods’ symbolic system, and Sophie’s desire to sublimate her guilt and prejudices through the symbolically charged animal.
 Moreover, when the sudden arrival of a black man in their home later in the novel lays bare their prejudices, his exasperated description of his white middle-class neighbors as “inhospitable cats” inverts the symbolism and complicates the relationship between self and other.
 So the bite, the accompanying pain, and the blood are better understood as representing a sudden, violent invasion of the material into an exquisitely constructed interior (matched by the novel’s perfect prose) full of fetishized commodities so artful as to be absolutely abstracted.
 The cat bite stands for the inevitable failure of the Bentwoods’ symbolic system.
-If, as Sophie’s friend Leon says, civilization occurs when “[y]ou take raw material and you transform it,” then the bite is the moment when the abstract carapace of the gentrifiers’ picturesque interior is transformed back into crude raw materials, the smooth surface of skin into ragged, damaged flesh.
+If, as Sophie’s friend Leon says, civilization occurs when “you take raw material and you transform it,” then the bite is the moment when the abstract carapace of the gentrifiers’ picturesque interior is transformed back into crude raw materials, the smooth surface of skin into ragged, damaged flesh.